learn-co-curriculum/hs-flatiron-swag-store-day01/README.md

 :count
 ```

-Set up your Item class with attribute accessors, and `ALL_ITEMS` array to hold instances of all your items and an `self.all` method that will return this array.
-Then boot up `tux` in your terminal and create some new items.
-Here are some image urls that you can use for your items:
+Set up your `Item` class with attribute accessors, and `ALL_ITEMS` array to hold `Item` instances (each item should get pushed in the `ALL_ITEMS` array when it is initialized).
+Also, set up a `self.all` method that will return this array.
+Take a looks at your Tweet model in the Fwitter project for hints on how to do this.

+Step 6 - We've got the M covered, now let's move onto the V. In your views directory create an `items.erb` file that will display all of the merch for our store - including each item's name, photo and price.

+Step 7 - Set up your `get '/items'` route to pull all of your items and display them in your new `items.erb` template.
+You'll also need to create some Items within this route.
+Here are some image urls that you can use:

 + [hat](https://s3.amazonaws.com/after-school-assets/flatiron-swag-store-lab/flatiron_hat.jpg
 + [hoodie](https://s3.amazonaws.com/after-school-assets/flatiron-swag-store-lab/flatiron_hoodie.jpg)